|Court:||United States District Court for the Northern District of Illinois|

 |Case Leaders:||John C. Browne, Adam H. Wierzbowski|

-This action asserts claims pursuant to Sections 11, 12(a)(2), and 15 of the Securities Act and Section 10(b) of the Securities Exchange Act on behalf of a class of persons and entities who: who purchased or otherwise acquired publicly-traded Stericycle common stock (“Stericycle Common Stock”) or publicly-traded Stericycle depositary shares (“Stericycle Depositary Shares”) (collectively, “Stericycle Securities”) in the open market during the period from February 7, 2013 through February 21, 2018, inclusive (the “Class Period”), including Stericycle Depositary Shares purchased in or traceable to the public offering of Stericycle Depositary Shares conducted on or around September 15, 2015 (the “Offering”), and were damaged thereby.
-Defendants include:( i) the Company; (ii) certain of the Company’s current and former senior executives; (iii) the members of Stericycle’s board of directors; and (iv) the underwriters of the Offering.
+This action asserts claims pursuant to Sections 11, 12(a)(2), and 15 of the Securities Act and Sections 10(b) and 20(a) of the Securities Exchange Act on behalf of a class of persons and entities who: (i) purchased or acquired Stericycle, Inc. (“Stericycle” or the “Company”) securities between February 7, 2013 and February 21, 2018 (the “Class Period”); or (ii) purchased securities in Stericycle’s public offering of 7,700,000 depository shares on or around September 15, 2015 (the “Offering”).
+Defendants include the Company; certain of the Company’s current and former senior executives; the members of Stericycle’s board of directors; and the underwriters of the Offering.